thewhodidthis/kpow/readme.md

-> Like scat but dependency free and basically darwin
+> Like scat sans deps